 I've seen people lose over $80,000 when loans got consolidated that already had eligibility for forgiveness.

 Moreover, the fee for this service is frequently over $1,000.
 The most we charge is $595, and we actually create a custom plan.
-In fact, we don't even do any document preparation, because it's easy to do on your own, and that's not where value creation happens.
+In fact, we don't even prepare documents because they are easy to do on your own, and that's not where value creation happens.
 That comes from having a clear plan provided by a CFA, CFP® or CSLP® professional.

 There are reputable companies and websites out there that charge far lower, transparent fees.
 Additionally, they help optimize federal student loans with a rigorous, customized analysis.
 (Hopefully, after reading this, you feel that way about Student Loan Planner®).
 Don't pay two to 10 times as much money for a junk service.